Vaping In Germany: Your Comprehensive Guide

 Vaping inside terminal buildings is strictly prohibited, but some airports have designated smoking and vaping areas.

-Germany does not permit vaping in public places and enclosed public buildings, which includes airport terminals.
+Germany does not permit vaping in enclosed public buildings, which include airport terminals.
 However, to accommodate travellers, certain key airports like Frankfurt and Berlin have thoughtfully installed designated areas.

 Frankfurt Airport, for instance, boasts some of the most accommodating indoor and enclosed smoking and vaping areas in Europe, conveniently located within the terminal buildings.
 You'll find at least half a dozen of these spaces, ensuring that vapers and smokers have easy access.
 Additionally, Frankfurt Airport offers an open-air smoking/vaping area on its roof deck, providing a more airy and less confined environment for those who prefer it.